spsforks/QB64-Wiki/Line-number.md

 **Line numbers** or line labels are used in QBasic as references to code lines.
 Numbers are required with [GOTO](GOTO) and numbers or label names are required with [GOSUB](GOSUB).
 Although not required in QBasic, other older programming languages such as GW Basic often required them.
 Line labels require a colon after them to differentiate them from keywords and variable names.

-<center>**[ftp://ftp.microsoft.com/services/technet/windows/msdos/RESKIT/SUPPDISK/REMLINE.BAS Microsoft's REMLINE.BAS program removes unnecessary line numbers]**</center>
+**[ftp://ftp.microsoft.com/services/technet/windows/msdos/RESKIT/SUPPDISK/REMLINE.BAS Microsoft's REMLINE.BAS program removes unnecessary line numbers]**

 The following program can remove line numbers where they are not required by [IF...THEN](IF...THEN), [GOTO](GOTO), [GOSUB](GOSUB), [ERL](ERL), [RUN](RUN) or [RESUME](RESUME):